Agave guiengola Gentry

 Toxicity of Agave inaequidens

-A. inaequidens is not toxic to humans, but it may be mildly poisonous to children and pets.
+A. inaequidens is not toxic to humans but may be mildly poisonous to children and pets.

 - Back to genus Agave